-Those 50,000 points can be redeemed for over $625 in Wanna Get Away?® fares which can be redeemed for a round trip flight.
+The 80,000 points can be redeemed for roughly $1,200 in Wanna Get Away?® fares which can be redeemed for a few round-trip flights.

-In addition to the sign up bonus you earn 2 points for every dollar spent on Southwest Airlines® when you book directly with the airlines and 2 points for every dollar you spend on Southwest Rapid Rewards Hotel and Car Rental Partner purchases.
+In addition to the sign up bonus you earn a base rate of 2 points for every dollar spent on Southwest Airlines® when you book directly with the airlines and 2 points for every dollar you spend on Southwest Rapid Rewards Hotel and Car Rental Partner purchases.

 All other purchases earn 1 point per dollar spent.